balena-io/balena-cli/doc/cli.markdown

 `acl SSL_ports port 22`
 `acl Safe_ports port 22`

-#### Proxy exclusion
+### Proxy exclusion

 The `BALENARC_NO_PROXY` variable may be used to exclude specified destinations from proxying.

-> * This feature requires balena CLI version 11.30.8 or later.
+> * This feature requires balenaCLI version 11.30.8 or later.
 In the case of the npm [installation
 >   option](https://github.com/balena-io/balena-cli/blob/master/INSTALL.md), it also requires
 >   Node.js version 10.16.0 or later.
 > * To exclude a `balena ssh` target from proxying (IP address or `.local` hostname), the